Eating Disorder Relapse is Common

 - Low motivation to recover during and after treatment

-- Greater eating disorder thoughts and behaviors at time of discharge
+- Intensified eating disorder thoughts and behaviors at time of discharge

 - Skipping meals or snacks or reducing the size of meals or snacks